 By 1980, the punk/new wave fad had passed with its bests elements melding into the mainstream.
 The vocal youngsters of 1967 are the business people of today and KLBJ-FM has evolved into a true mass-appeal rock-and-roll station for adults.
 The best example of the effect of music on its diehard devotees was in December of 1980 when over 5,000 Austinites gathered at Zilker Park for a candlelight vigil upon hearing of John Lennon’s death.

 KLBJ-FM has grown up with Austin and our commitment to local artists has been rewarded by our listener’s support.
 Throughout the 1990’s, KLBJ’s programming and personalities have been recognized as the best in the Austin Chronicle’s annual “Best of Austin” readers poll.
 In 1995 was chosen by Billboard Magazine as the “Rock Station of the Year”.
 KLBJ strives to stay on the cutting edge of today’s musical tastes.
 Our new home on the Internet, is another example of KLBJ-FM adapting to the changing times and needs of our listener’s.
 Our website viewers can now learn more about the on-air personalities, find out the latest news from the station and check out our current promotions anytime from their desktop computers.
-Now after twenty five years KLBJ-FM is clearly established as Austin’s Rock-and-Roll connection.
+Now after FIFTY years, KLBJ-FM is clearly established as Austin’s Rock-and-Roll connection.